 Several adjustments to the budget in Local funds for personal services account for an increase of \$2,440,281 to cover projected salary step and Fringe Benefits costs across multiple divisions.
-These adjustments also include a netted reallocation of 0.5 FTE from the Saint Elizabeths Hospital division to the newly created CS division.
+These adjustments also include a net reduction of 0.5 FTE from the Saint Elizabeths Hospital division.